Karplus-Lab-OSU/ensemblator/readme.rst

 * `muscle <http://www.drive5.com/muscle/>`_

    This software is needed for doing sequence alignments when building ensembles.
-This feature is VERY useful, I highly reccomend it.
+This feature is VERY useful, I highly recommend it.
 Make sure that it is installed, and in your path as 'muscle'.
 If you have muscle in your path, but are still encountering errors, please try running from the command line.
 Sometimes when clicking the icon from the desktop, the PATH variable does not get imported correctly.
 I don't really know why this happens.

 * SciPy

    This python package is needed for the automatic clustering features of the Analysis portion of the *Ensemblator*.
-Again, these features are very useful, so it's reccommended that you install this package.
+Again, these features are very useful, so it's recommended that you install this package.

 Usage:
 *******